 - and the viewpoint of the narrator/speaker refers to or talks about himself together with others.

-“Uphold“; this is the word used by Paul to tell us what “we” are supposed to do with the Law of God, “in the here and now“.
-He says we are to – stand by it, uphold it, keep it in place, establish it, stand firm in it!
-According to the Apostle Paul, we are to observe and keep the Law of God; not to be justified or to earn salvation, but to walk rightly and set-apart before our Creator and King.
+“Uphold”; this is the word that Paul used to tell us what “we” are supposed to do with the Law, “in the here and now”.
+He says we are to – stand by it, uphold it, sustain its authority, keep it in place, establish it, stand firm in it!
+According to the Apostle Paul, we are to observe and keep the Law; that is what the Word of God says!

-How passionate is Paul about this?
-How does he respond to an apparent notion that we might misunderstand him or somehow assume that the Law of God might be overthrown or put to an end by our faith?
+How passionate was Paul about this?
+How did he respond to an ‘apparent notion‘ that we might misunderstand him, or somehow assume that the Law might be overthrown or put to an end by our faith?

-Again, I repeat, today’s mainstream theology teaches and preaches the exact opposite of what Paul taught.
+Again, today’s mainstream theology teaches the exact opposite of what Paul taught.

 What does the text say?